 We need to encourage art and design education in the UK.

 If schools were willing or able to mix more arts into computing education, then the funding might come in because it is available for computing and technology, and if there was more arts baked into that then at least the students are exposed to it to some extent, and have the chance to develop that interest.
-The government might then agree to fund it because its ‘applied’, not just pure arts - and then the kids will get exposure to some extent by doing interdisciplinary courses.
+The government might then agree to fund it because its ‘applied’, not just pure arts - and then the pupils will get exposure to some extent by doing interdisciplinary courses.
 But it’s a very difficult area to influence policy in; I throw in my two cents at parliamentary meetings but they’re all focused on AI, and cybersecurity.
 Not education.

 You’re passionate about breaking down educational barriers between disciplines.
 Why?